Radon and Cracks

 Problems Caused By Radon Leaks

 When a crack appears in the floor of your crawl space or basement, radon gas can enter your home from the ground.
 Radon is an odorless, colorless gas that can cause lung cancer.
 Lung cancer is treatable, but it has one of the lowest survival rates.
 According to the EPA (Environmental Protection Agency), an average of only 13% of people with a lung cancer diagnosis live more than five years.
-In addition, the EPA estimates that radon is the number one cause of lung cancer among non-smokers.
+Also, the EPA estimates that radon is the number one cause of lung cancer among non-smokers.

 Radon is measured in a pCi/L unit.
 The EPA states that if a reading of 4 pCi/L or higher is recorded, you should take measures to reduce the amount of radon in your home.
 The average outdoor level of radon is 0.4 pCi/L, the average indoor radon level is 1.3 pCi/L.